Ginger, Honey, Lemon Tea: Cold, Cough & Flu

 Lemon: It is high in vitamin C and reduces inflammation.

 Fresh Ginger: Ginger has natural antiseptic, antiviral and anti-inflammatory properties.
 It is a natural fever reducer, and it will also help settle nausea.
 It also helps the body clear out toxins by stimulating perspiration.

 Cayenne Pepper: This can help break up mucus.

 Elderberry Syrup: Cold & Flu

 Black elderberries have immune-supporting benefits that can help you avoid a cold and the flu, and speed up recovery if you get infected.
 Elderberry syrup is a concentrated, and tasty way to get these benefits.
-You can find recipes to make this at home, but I just buy mine online.
+You can find recipes to make this at home, and I’ve done that successfully a few times.
+But often I get lazy and just buy mine online.
 Store it in the fridge.
 I try and remember to have everyone in our house take a teaspoon a day, a few days a week, during the winter to help boost our immune systems.